Rombora/python-backend-sample/README.md

 ### Usage
-The demo backend expose two resources
+The demo backend expose two resources:
-/register - Register user
+* /register - Register user
-/login - Authentication as user
+* /login - Authentication as user

 Send a JSON object to either of these resources to either register a user or authenticate as a user.